JugalGajjar/RL-From-Scratch/docs/phase-0/07_basic_deep_learning.md

 ## 1. Neuron & Activations

-At the heart of every neural network lies the **neuron**, a simple computational unit that performs a weighted sum followed by a nonlinear transformation:
+At the heart of every neural network lies the neuron, a simple computational unit that performs a weighted sum followed by a nonlinear transformation:

 $$
 y = \phi(w^\top x + b)